lorenzo-asquini/Cloud-Computing-Architecture-Project/Part1/scripts/README.md

 Run the script with `./deploy.sh`.
 If there is a permission denied error, run `chmod 744 deploy.sh` in order to set the permission to execute the script.

 This script will upload and run the script `run_on_deployed.sh` (which must be on the same folder) on the servers.
-It will ask multiple times the SSH password.
+It will ask multiple times for the SSH password if you have set a password for the key.

 ## Run the tests on all interferences for multiple times